joshuaweiiii/CVE_Compass/README.md

 ## Overview

-This CVE Compass is an end-to-end Azure data engineering platform that identifies which publicly reported software vulnerabilities affect an organization’s computers, servers, and applications.
+CVE Compass is an end-to-end Azure data engineering platform that identifies which publicly reported software vulnerabilities affect an organization’s computers, servers, and applications.

 This project demonstrates how a data engineer like me, collects, stores, cleans, matches, tests, and delivers complex cybersecurity data through a production-style cloud pipeline.
 It solves a realistic business problem by helping security teams decide which vulnerable systems should be patched first instead of treating every published vulnerability equally.